replicatedhq/kURL/design/addon-categories.md

 ## Detailed Design

-Add a GET /add-ons endpoint that returns a list of add-ons along with their dependencies.
+Add a GET /add-ons endpoint that returns a list of add-ons along with their dependencies, what categories the add-on belongs to, and any other add-ons that are recommended to enable all features.
 Example response:

 ```